Aaron L. Griffith

 About

-I am an assistant professor of modern American history at Whitworth University.
-I previously taught at Sattler College and was a postdoctoral research associate at the John C. Danforth Center on Religion and Politics at Washington University in St. Louis.
+I am an assistant professor of American church history at Duke Divinity School.
+I previously taught at Whitworth University and Sattler College.
+I was also a postdoctoral research associate at the John C. Danforth Center on Religion and Politics at Washington University in St. Louis.
 I also have taught in Washington University’s Prison Education Project and Duke’s Kenan Institute for Ethics.I earned my master’s and doctoral degrees from Duke University Divinity School, and a BA in philosophy from Wheaton College.
 I have received fellowships from organizations such as the Louisville Institute and the Center for the Study of Philanthropy and Voluntarism at Duke's Sanford School of Public Policy.I recently published my first book, God's Law and Order: The Politics of Punishment in Evangelical America, on the history of evangelical Christian influence in modern American criminal justice.
 My broader academic interests include American religious history (particularly evangelicalism, African-American religions, and social activism), Christianity in the global south, and American political history.

 Teaching